 - 6 tbsp whipping cream (plus more if needed)

 - ½ tsp pure vanilla extract

 - Granulated sugar

 - Preheat oven to 350ºF.
 Prepare a 10 or 12-cup bundt pan by greasing and flouring.
-(I find shortening and almond flour are the best for easy release).
+(I find coconut oil or shortening and almond flour are the best for easy release).

 - Use electric mixer on medium speed to beat together butter and sugar until very light and fluffy, 4 minutes.
 Add eggs one at a time, scraping down bowl and fully incorporating each one before adding the next.
 Beat in vanilla and orange zest.